What would you like to know more about?

 Specific CMS Tips

 Widgets are designed to live on your website.
-The steps for getting started with Widgets are very similar for each CMS.
+The steps for getting started with widgets are very similar for each CMS.
 However, there are some nuances and information unique to each CMS.

 Note: Widgets can be added to a website with very little coding knowledge.
-But, it is highly likely you will need to work closely with your web staff, team, or vendor to successfully integrate Widgets into the existing ecosystem of your church website.
+But, it is highly likely you will need to work closely with your web staff, team, or vendor to successfully integrate widgets into the existing ecosystem of your church website.

 Refresh Websites

 Don't have a CMS yet?
 With Refresh Websites, you can easily build a personalized, professional, mobile-friendly website using templates with drag-and-drop formatting.
 Refresh Websites includes unlimited users, unlimited pages, custom forms, a graphics library and editor, and website analytics.
 Check them out!
+For additional information, see Build Your Website With MinistryPlatform Widgets.

 eCatholic

-After adding Widgets to your eCatholic site, we recommend opening a new browser window in Incognito mode to view and test your Widgets.
-Otherwise, you must fully log out of all eCatholic windows in order to view your newly added Widgets properly.
+After adding widgets to your eCatholic site, we recommend opening a new browser window in Incognito mode to view and test your widgets.
+Otherwise, you must fully log out of all eCatholic windows in order to view your newly added widgets properly.

 Ekklesia 360

-To get Widgets up and running using Ekklesia 360 CMS:
+To get widgets up and running using Ekklesia 360 CMS:

 Squarespace

-To get Widgets up and running using Squarespace CMS:
+To get widgets up and running using Squarespace CMS:

 • Confirm you're using the version that allows injection.